Draftboard DFS Review 2018

-New accounts at Draftboard will receive a free $1 dollar bonus to enter a contest of their choice with no deposit required.
+New accounts at Draftboard will receive a bonus $1 dollar bonus to enter a contest of their choice with no deposit required.

-Click here to receive your free $1 bonus
+Click here to receive your bonus $1 bonus

 Launched by professional poker player Phil Galfond and developed by CEO Dan Quinn, Draftboard’s website has a sleek new design, and the mobile site is relatively easy to navigate.